BIRA: A Spherical Bistatic Radar Reflectivity Measurement System: Measurement Examples

 \subsection{Wideband Micro-Doppler Signature of Pedestrian}

 Whereas the previous examples relied on the static measurement of metal spheres as canonical reference objects, our next bistatic example for \gls{bira} opts for a more realistic application: The micro-Doppler measurement of a moving pedestrian \gls{ncap} dummy.
 We employed our wideband \gls{sdr} system as distributed \gls{tx} and \gls{rx} as described in \autoref{sec:rf_rfsoc}.
-A motorized \gls{vru} pedestrian dummy served as a dynamic target object that moves its limbs to mimic a walking motion, imprinting its micro-Doppler signature on the observed signal.
+A motorized \gls{vru} pedestrian dummy served as a dynamic target that moves its limbs to mimic a walking motion, imprinting its micro-Doppler signature on the observed signal.
 The measurement setup is depicted in \autoref{fig:uDopplerTotale}.

 The \glspl{sdr} rely on Marki MMIQ-0520 IQ converters to transmit and receive a periodic \gls{ofdm} illumination signal between 11\,GHz and 13\,GHz, representing a hypothetical 6G band in the FR3 frequency range.
-The observed signal was continuously recorded at a data rate of 10\,GB/s for subsequent offline processing, e.g., using \gls{ai}-supported algorithms to perform detection, localization, or classification.
+The observed signal was continuously recorded at a data rate of 10\,GB/s for subsequent offline processing, e.g., using \gls{ai}-supported algorithms.
 Simultaneously, the \gls{tx} moved in both azimuth and co-elevation to emulate a non-stationary illuminator and to capture the micro-Doppler signature of the dummy from a wide range of perspectives, i.e., bistatic angle combinations.
 Two measurement snapshots are illustrated in \autoref{fig:uDopplerMeasExample}.